bodleian/iiif_manifest_server/README.md

 and our implementation of ActivityStreams and IIIF collections.
 Feel free to borrow as needed, or simply browse out of interest.

-It uses Serpy as the Python microframework.
+It uses Sanic as the Python microframework.
 If that doesn't work for you the code for managing request and for doing the actual processing is fairly well separated, and swapping out a different framework should not be a particularly onerous task.
 (The most likely source of difficulty will be figuring out how the different frameworks handle incoming request patterns and request headers.)